oshied/directord/README.md

   - RUN: "echo hello world"
 ```

+> Several CLI options are available when orchestrating a deployment, such as
+  `--restrict` and `--ignore-cache`.
+These option provide for the ability to
+  replay specific tasks or forcefully ignore the client side cache.

 ##### Example Orchestration file

 This example orchestration file will copy the local client ssh keys from the